This colorful Easter garland is so easy to make with scrapbook paper and yarn! Both kids and adults will love making this together.

 - If you are more of a visual person, you can see a video here.

-You’ll want to use craft glue to attach the pom poms to the bunnies, and then to attach the bunnies to the yarn.
+Cut a length of yarn for your garland.
+Make it as long as you like depending on where you’re going to hang it.
+Use craft glue to attach the pom poms to the bunnies, and then to attach the bunnies to the yarn.

 Your Easter garland is complete . . . and ready for hanging!